 Usage of this figure

-This figure also dates from the Middle Ages.
+This figure's integration into popular culture dates back to the Middle Ages.

 Its configuration, one very long followed by one short, makes it a very grounded figure.

 This figure is often mistaken for the swing figure, and vice versa.

 The ternary "swing" figure (top) compared to the "dotted eighth note, one sixteenth" binary figure.

 The difference between the position of the second note of these figures is only 8.33%.